Hancock, Austin, Texas

-Hancock is located north of downtown Austin and the University of Texas.
+Hancock is located north of Downtown Austin and the University of Texas.
 It is bounded to the south by 32nd Street, to the west by Duval Street and Hyde Park and North University neighborhoods, to the north by 45th Street and the North Loop neighborhood and to the east by Interstate 35 and the Cherrywood and Wilshire Wood neighborhoods.

+Hancock is located in city council District 9.

 History

 One of the earliest settlers of the Hancock area was Susanna Dickinson, who was a survivor of the Battle of the Alamo and originally lived at the intersection of 32nd Street and Duval Street.
 Another early resident was Lewis Hancock, for whom the neighborhood was named.
 Hancock was mayor of Austin from 1895 to 1897 and also founded the Austin Country Club and Golf Course in the area in 1899.
 After the turn of the century, formal neighborhoods were planned in the North University area, which it was called at the time.

 Directly south of the country club, which was considered suburban at the time, Dr. J.R.
 Bailey platted the Beau Site in 1910, and in 1912, the Austin Country Club expanded to 18 holes after the land east of Red River on which it was expanded was purchased by the club and its owners.
 In 1928, the neighborhood was subdivided into its current configuration, and Austin's population at the time was only around 35,000 residents, so the area was still considered to be on the outskirts of town.

 St. David's Hospital was built around 32nd Street in 1924, when it opened its doors, and Concordia Lutheran College was also built on twenty acres of land from the Hancock Estate in 1926.
 Various commercial establishments sprang up shortly thereafter, and many prominent Austinites relocated to the Hancock neighborhood around the same time, including J. Frank Dobie, a well-known writer, and Edgar Perry Jr., a cotton broker, as well as Tom Miller, one of the early mayors of Austin who served two terms as mayor.